Hating Breitbart PG-13

-A lot or a little?
+A Lot or a Little?

-Parents' guide to what's in this movie.
+The parents' guide to what's in this movie.

 Parents need to know that Hating Breitbart PG-13 (the original cut, which was rated R for language, was titled simply Hating Breitbart) is actually an homage to the late right-wing activist and new media entrepreneur Andrew Breitbart.
 The documentary offers an overwhelmingly reverential portrait of the conservative media mogul, who considered it his job to discredit what he considered the liberal mainstream media.
 It's not an objective film; all but one or two of the people interviewed are friends, family, or admiring colleagues.
 Where your family stands on the political spectrum will likely determine how much you enjoy this documentary, which portrays Breitbart as a brave, almost heroic figure in American journalism.

-What's the story?
+What's the Story?